mailgun/documentation/source/user_manual.rst

 Disposable mailboxes are commonly used for fraudulent purposes.
 Mailgun can detect whether the address provided is on a known disposable mailbox provider and given the determination, you may choose how to proceed based on your own risk decisions.
+It is important to check for disposable mailboxes to ensure communication between user and web application.

 Sample response: